kelphanna/nontoxic/diapers.md

 --- | ---
-tributyltin (TBT) | endocrine disrupter; environmental pollutant volatile organic compounds (VOCs) | toluene, ethylbenzene, and xylene: can evaporate and impair immune function and damage liver, kidneys, respiratory system, and lungs fragrances | can be phthalates (endocrine disruptors); other chemicals can cause rashes, allergic reactions, and other health hazards
+tributyltin (TBT) | endocrine disrupter; environmental pollutant volatile organic compounds (VOCs) | toluene, ethylbenzene, and xylene: can evaporate and impair immune function and damage liver, kidneys, respiratory system, and lungs fragrances | can include phthalates (endocrine disruptors); other chemicals can cause rashes, allergic reactions, and other health hazards

 ## Options